Here we are... a little earlier than planned. I'll still update again on Tuesday though.

 Once breakfast was finished, Kakashi and I headed off to the training ground to check on Naruto and Sasuke's progress.
 When we reached there, neither were in sight.
 Of course that was when Naruto decided to throw a kunai at our feet and thus present his location at being at the top of the tree…

 He was standing on a lone branch, grinning from ear to ear.
 Suddenly he 'lost' his footing and began to fall back.
-Kakashi's eyes widened while I remained indifferent.
+Kakashi's eyes widened while I remained unimpressed.

 The two continued to train for the rest of the day while I was stuck on guard duty once again and devoted myself to more readings.

 At the end of the day, dinner was given and more sob stories passed around.
 I just kind of zoned out.
 I've heard it one too many times during the actual episodes I could pretty much recite everyone's back story in this arc perfectly.